slact/queris/README.md

 ```ruby
   Queris.add_redis Redis.new
 ```
-Let's say you have a User ActiveRecord object with some obvious attributes - id, name, email, age
+Let's say you have a User ActiveRecord model with some obvious attributes - id, name, email, age.
+Let's also assume a UserTags model, linked to User by its userId attribute.
 ```ruby
 class User < ActiveRecord::Base
   include Queris